facebook/buck2/docs/users/how_tos/modifiers_setup.md

 - `extra_data` is used for logging/validation by Meta's internal modifier implementation.

-As you can see, `aliases` is the the only value that one would commonly want to configure, and it might make sense to call `set_cfg_constructor` with different `aliases` values in different `PACKAGE` files, if some aliases only make sense in specific projects (e.g. because they have custom configuration constraints).
+As you can see, `aliases` is the only value that one would commonly want to configure, and it might make sense to call `set_cfg_constructor` with different `aliases` values in different `PACKAGE` files, if some aliases only make sense in specific projects (e.g. because they have custom configuration constraints).